 Use the silver stir stick and let the resin drip off the end while you drag it above the clock.
 The silver resin will make lines.
 Do as many as you’d like.

 Use a disposable paint brush to break up the solid lines and give it a more realistic marbling effect.
+Add some smaller drips of the black resin.

 Once you have your lines in the resin, use a toothpick or something small to define the numbers by making sure the resin doesn’t cover it.